NethServer/nethsecurity-docs/nat.rst

 A host in network A trying to reach a host in network B must not contact the real IP but its translated network (only the last octet remains the same).
 For example, the host 192.168.1.10 from the network A wanting to reach 192.168.0.20 in network B must contact the IP 10.2.2.20 instead.
-Before the request exits firewall  FW-A, the source of the packet will be rewritten by FW-A to the ALT_IP 10.1.1.10 to eliminate every routing issue on network B. The same process will occur for the returning packets.
+Before the request exits firewall  FW-A, the source of the packet will be rewritten by FW-A to the ALT_IP 10.1.1.10 to eliminate every routing issue on network B. The inverse process will occur for the returning packets.

 **Solution** The problem can be solved by using netmap to translate the traffic to a different private network.
 This allows the traffic to be routed correctly.

+**How to do it**

+To allow network A to access a resource in network B, two rules are necessary: one for source netmap and one for destination netmap.

+* The first rule, acting as a source netmap, specifies that all traffic directed towards the network 10.2.2.0/24 (destination network) and originating from the network 192.168.1.0/24 (source network) will be mapped onto the network 10.1.1.0/24 (mapped source network).

+* The second rule functions as a destination netmap, playing a crucial role in correctly receiving responses.
+It necessitates that traffic originating from the network 10.2.2.0/24 (source network) and destined for the network 10.1.1.0/24 (destination network) will be mapped onto the network 192.168.1.0/24 (mapped destination network).

-**Result** The traffic between networks A and B will be routed correctly.
+**Result** All traffic requests (and their responses) from network A to network B will be routed correctly.

+.. note:: If you need to allow requests starting from network B toward network A you must do the same in the firewall B.

 Source netmap
 -------------